bernardobridge/installer-aws-cdk/README.md

 artillery set-config-value --name GITHUB_ALLOWED_USERS --value '[]'
 ```

+#### GITHUB_ALLOWED_USERS in Secrets Manager instead of SSM Parameter Store

+The command listed above creates the config value in SSM Parameter Store, which is the default way of using this.
+However, since SSM Parameter Store has a 4-8 KB limitation in the size of the secret, you may hit this limit if you want to allow a sufficiently large user base, and `GITHUB_ALLOWED_ORGS` doesn't work for you (e.g. if users in your org don't have a public profile enabled by default).

+In that case, you will need to:
+1. Create a **Plaintext Secret** in Secrets Manager, called `/artilleryio/GITHUB_ALLOWED_USERS`, in the same AWS region as your deployment.
+2. The secret will look the same as the SSM secret described above, a list of users, e.g. `["hassy", "dino"]`.
+3. When deploying the dashboard, make sure to set the environment variable `USE_SECRETS_MANAGER_FOR_GITHUB_USERS=true` before your `cdk deploy` command.

 #### `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET`

 These need to be set to a valid client ID and client secret for a GitHub OAuth app.
 See [GitHub docs](https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app) for details on how to create an app. **Note:** set "Authorization Callback URL" to `http://localhost` initially.
 You will update this setting with the actual URL of Artillery dashboard once you've deployed it.